 Fresh from receiving Q Magazine’s ‘Innovation In Sound’ award from previous recipient Jean-MIchel Jarre last week, Gary Numan performed ‘The Pleasure Principle’ on the second night of a three day residency at The Forum in London which also revisited ‘Replicas’ and ‘Telekon’.

-While ‘Are Friends Electric?’ was the breakthrough hit, for many ‘The Pleasure Principle’, nominally as the first GARY NUMAN album.
+While ‘Are Friends Electric?’ was the breakthrough hit, for many ‘The Pleasure Principle’ is nominally the first Gary Numan album.

 It introduced many listeners to synthesizers and the rather disturbing vision of a dystopian future at the height of The Cold War following ‘The Winter Of Discontent’.
 But for all the paranoid android imagery of Numan, the No1 single ‘Cars’ confirmed that electronics were now fully part of the pop mainstream.

 With no guitars, ‘The Pleasure Principle’ was a unique sounding album as the rock dynamics that would normally be expected from power chords and solos had to be achieved by necessity, using Polymoogs and Minimoogs.